deathaxe/sublime-skins/README.md

 #### Save User Skin

-The following example will directly save the current look and feel as `Preset 01` in the `Packages/User/Saved Skins.sublime-skins` file.
+The following example will directly save the current look and feel as `Preset 01` in the `Packages/User/Saved Skins.skins` file.

 ```javascript
 "command": "save_user_skin",